madraven05/c3.ai_minimalists/README.md

 5. `plot_air_transport_vul()` is used to plot the travel corridors for the airplane networks.
 This also plots  airports coloured according to their respective Total Vulnerability at airports.
 6. `plot_airport_vul()` is used to plot airports coloured according to their respective Total Vulnerability.
 7. `plot_heatmaps(month)` is used to plot heatmaps representing the vulnerability of different possible flights.
-> NOTE - 6, 7 and 8 do not update after predictions.
+> NOTE - 5, 6 and 7 do not update after predictions.
 (Future Work)

 ### Code Implementation
 Below is a code to plot the inter-state travel corridors on the road networks.